Shakti Women's Empowerment Yoga Teacher Training In Uganda, Africa!

 By SF Yoga

-The Shakti Women's Empowerment 200 Hour Yoga Teacher Training is happening in Uganda, Africa in November 2017.
+The Shakti Women's Empowerment 200 Hour Yoga Teacher Training is happening in Uganda, Africa this November.
 This is a holistic, integrated approach to vinyasa yoga.
 The first half of this training will be held in Jinja, Uganda at the Bohemian Resort and the second half will be held in Queen Elizabeth National Park at The River Lodge.
 This training will teach the fundamental philosophies and practices of yoga, women's empowerment and leadership as well as being of service to others with a local seva project.

 Why is seva important to you?